-At GRENKE, contribution margin 1 is calculated as the present value of the interest margin net of commissions to third parties.
+At GRENKE, contribution margin 1 is calculated as the present value of the interest surplus net of commissions to third parties.
 Contribution margin 2 is made up of the present value of operating income of a lease contract less cost of risk, profit from service business and gains/losses from disposals.

 The debt issuance program is a flexible refinancing programme with standardised documentation.
-It enables issuers to cover their financing needs by borrowing in various currencies and volumes and with varying terms.
-Within the scope of this programme (long-term issue), bonds can be issued on the stock exchange or off the floor.
-The interest rate is fixed or variable.
-Depending on the volume, the bonds are placed by one or more dealer banks.
-The participating banks do not usually assume any underwriting risk.
-The issuer bears the placement risk.
+It enables issuers to cover their financing needs by borrowing in various currencies and volumes and with varying terms of at least one year.

 Earnings before interest and taxes